gmunoz13296/data-science-technical-test/README.md

 ---

 ## How to activate enviroment:
-Copy and paste that command into ther terminal:
+Copy and paste that command into the terminal:
 `.\venv\Scripts\activate`

 ## How to run:
-Copy and paste that command into ther terminal:
+Copy and paste that command into the terminal:
 `uvicorn main:app --reload`

 ## How to get test coverage:
-Copy and paste that command into ther terminal:
+Copy and paste that command into the terminal:
 `pytest --cov=. --cov-report=term-missing`

 ## How to use: